April 2014 Ask the Expert: Medical Updates, Treatment Options and Follow-Up Care for Triple-Negative Breast Cancer

 Dr. Nanda: Performing an evaluation looking for distant spread of cancer should be reserved for patients who have significant lymph node involvement.
-For patients who have large tumors with greater than 3 positive lymph nodes, it is reasonable to perform a CT scan of the chest and abdomen, a bone scan, and/or a PET scan looking for distant metastases.
-For a metastatic tumor to be reliably picked up on a CT scan or a PET scan, it generally has to be about 1 cm in size.
+For patients who have large tumors with greater than three positive lymph nodes, it is reasonable to perform a CT scan of the chest and abdomen, a bone scan, and/or a PET scan looking for distant metastases.
+For a metastatic tumor to be reliably picked up on a CT scan or a PET scan, it generally has to be about 1 centimeter in size.

 For patients with lymph node-negative, early-stage breast cancer, it is highly unlikely that a CT scan, bone scan, or PET scan would show evidence of metastatic disease.
 Therefore, these scans are not appropriate in this setting.
 It is also possible that these tests could detect benign (non-cancerous) abnormalities (benign nodules, non-specific findings, etc.) unrelated to the cancer, which could lead to additional testing, unnecessary biopsies and anxiety for patients.

 Dr. Nanda: Because triple-negative breast cancer lacks expression of the estrogen receptor, the progesterone receptor, and the HER2 receptor, there are currently no targeted therapies approved to help prevent recurrence.
 The main therapies used to prevent recurrent disease are surgery, chemotherapy, and radiation therapy.